ryan-mcclue/musings/notes.md

   that are different graphical displays of the same idea, e.g. homescreen social media...
 (e.g. css and js frameworks)

-  much like the C++ standards committee, Matter standard just bogged down in beurcracy

   instead of feature, we introduce a patented terminology like user stories to have someone teach you them. slows down development business logic .... just means high-order operations in say main()